MD2B - Non-Hodgkin's Lymphoma

 Introduction

-The Non-Hodgkin's lymphomas (NHL) comprise a diverse collection of lymphoreticular neoplasms, usually but not necessarily arising in nodal tissue.
-They account for about 4% of newly diagnosed adult cancers and are among the leading causes of cancer mortality.
-The various types have little similarity to each other, and are categorized by the World Health Organization according to cell origin (B cell, T cell/NK cell).
+The non-Hodgkin’s lymphomas (NHL) comprise a diverse collection of lymphoreticular neoplasms, usually but not necessarily arising in nodal tissue.
+They account for about 4% of newly diagnosed adult cancers and rank 9th in leading causes of cancer mortality [1, 2].
+The various types have little similarity to each other and are categorized by the World Health Organization according to cell origin (B cell, T cell/NK cell).
 Most of these malignancies are of B-cell origin.
 The belief that T-cell lymphomas have a worse prognosis than B-cell lymphomas remains controversial.

 Epidemiology and Etiology

-- Broad age range from infancy to late adult, although majority of cases occur in the fifth to eighth decades of life.
+- Broad age ranges from infancy to late adulthood, although the majority of cases occur in the fifth to eighth decades of life.

-- Etiology: Generally unknown, but well-described association with certain viruses, such as HTLV- 1 [2] and EBV, [3] and certain geographic locations [3].
-There is a well-characterized association of gastric lymphoma with Helicobacter pylori infection.
+- Etiology: Many known risk factors include infection with certain viruses, such as HTLV- 1, EBV, HHV-8, and hepatitis C [6, 7].
+There is a well-characterized association of gastric lymphoma with Helicobacter pylori and other bacterial infections.

 - Increased risk in multiple immunocompromised states, including HIV, collagen-vascular disease, celiac sprue, Hashimoto's, and post-organ transplant settings.